susanev/uw-stars-cse/week3/plan.md

 * Graphics practice (on laptops)
  * Write a method to draw a house
  * Write a method that draws _n_ houses, based on a parameter received
- * __Extra__:Include a parameter in your house method that represents the size of the house, and the parameter that represents the base color of the house
+ * __Extra__: Include a parameter in your house method that represents the size of the house, and the parameter that represents the base color of the house
 * Whiteboard exercises (if time)